Generalized Connectivity Matrix Response Regression with Applications in Brain Connectivity Studies: Generalized Connectivity Matrix Response Model

-To ensure the low-rank structure of $\bTheta$, we adopt the idea of Burer-Monteiro factorization \citep{burer2003nonlinear}, in which the low-rank matrix is reparameterized as the product of two factor matrices, $\bTheta=\U\V^\top$, where $\U, \V\in\mathbb{R}^{n\times r}$, and $r$ is the rank of $\bTheta$.
-This reparameterization avoids repeatedly performing the computationally expensive singular value decomposition, which is often required in optimization with the low-rank constraint.
+To ensure the low-rank structure of $\bTheta$, we adopt the Burer-Monteiro factorization \citep{burer2003nonlinear}, in which the low-rank matrix is reparameterized as the product of two factor matrices, $\bTheta=\U\V^\top$, where $\U, \V\in\mathbb{R}^{n\times r}$, and $r$ is the rank of $\bTheta$.
+This reparameterization avoids repeatedly performing the computationally expensive SVD, which is often required in optimization with the low-rank constraint.
 If the adjacency matrix is symmetric, we reparameterize $\bTheta$ as $\bTheta=\U\bLambda\U^\top$, where $\U\in\mathbb{R}^{n\times r}$ and $\bLambda$ is a $r\times r$ diagonal matrix with diagonal entries $\{-1,1\}$.
-If $\bTheta$ is positive semi-definite, then $\bLambda$ becomes the identity matrix.
+If $\bTheta$ is positive semi-definite (PSD), then $\bLambda$ becomes the identity matrix.
+We note that the intercept matrix $\bTheta$ may not be PSD.
 To enforce the sparsity of $\bcB$, we adopt the hard-thresholding sparsity constraint, by setting $\|\bcB\|_0\le s$ for some positive integer $s$.
-Compared to the lasso type soft-thresholding constraint, the hard-thresholding constraint reduces bias and has been shown to enjoy superior performance in many high-dimensional problems \citep{wang2015high,sun2017provable,zhang2018mixed,zhang2018unified}.
-In Section \ref{sec::est}, we present an efficient optimization algorithm to estimate $\bTheta$ and $\bcB$ under the low-rank and sparse constraints.
+Compared to the lasso type soft-thresholding constraint, the hard-thresholding constraint reduces bias and has been shown to enjoy superior performance in many high-dimensional problems \citep{zhang2018unified}.